On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Abstract

 \section{Abstract}

 We study the asymptotic behaviour of Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter satisfying Einstein's equations.
-In particular, we prove a conjecture due to Wainwright about the initial singularity on such backgrounds.
+In particular, we prove a conjecture due to Wainwright about the initial singularity of such spacetimes.
 Using the expansion-normalized variables of Wainwright-Hsu, we demonstrate that for a generic solution the initial singularity is vacuum dominated, anisotropic and silent.

-In addition, by employing known results on Bianchi backgrounds, we obtain convergence results on the asymptotics of solutions to the Klein-Gordon equation on backgrounds of this type.
-We find results for all but one cosmological model of this type.
+In addition, by employing known results on Bianchi backgrounds, we obtain convergence results on the asymptotics of solutions to the Klein-Gordon equation on all backgrounds of this type, except for one specific case.